Toral symmetries of collapsed ancient solutions to the homogeneous Ricci flow: Collapsing tori of homogeneous ancient solutions

 As mentioned in the Introduction, a compact homogeneous space admits a collapsed ancient solution only if it is the total space of a principal torus bundle (\cite{BWZ04} and \cite[Remark 5.13]{BLS19}).
 In this section, we describe the collapsing behavior of these solutions along the toral fibers in more detail.

 Let $g(t)$ be a collapsed ancient solution to the homogeneous Ricci flow on $M = \mathsf{G}/\mathsf{H}$.
-Through the discussion in Section \ref{subsect:homRF}, this is equivalent to the fact that the curvature of the corresponding volume-normalized solution $\tilde{g}(t)$ satisfies
+By the discussion in Section \ref{subsect:homRF}, the scalar curvature of the corresponding volume-normalized solution $\tilde{g}(t)$ satisfies ${\rm scal}(\tilde{g}(t)) \to 0$ as $t \to -\infty$.
+Then, since the first inequality of \eqref{eq:estscal} is scale-invariant, we obtain